zyedidia/micro/runtime/help/options.md

    This is fast, but can be inaccurate.
 If `fastdirty` is off, then micro will hash the current buffer against a hash of the original file (created when the buffer was loaded).
 This is more accurate but obviously more resource intensive.
-This option is only for people who really care about having accurate modified status.
+This option will be automatically disabled if the file size exceeds 50KB.

-	default value: `true`
+	default value: `false`

 * `fileformat`: this determines what kind of line endings micro will use for the file.
 UNIX line endings are just `\n` (linefeed) whereas dos line